 An Officer is responsible for HIV and Aids co-ordination in the municipality.
 An HIV and Aids Council co-ordinates HIV and Aids activities in the region.

-The Council has also developed an HIV & Aids mainstreaming policy which is going for out for public comment.
-It will then be adopted by Council.
+The Council has also developed an HIV & Aids mainstreaming policy which has been adopted by Council.
 HIV and AIDS ward Committees headed by Ward councillors are being launched in every ward.
 Council has also adopted a HIV and AIDS strategy for the municipality.